-All new, full-time employees are scheduled for an orientation meeting with a representative of the Human Resources Office to discuss benefits, policies, and procedures within the first week of employment.
-The first six-months of employment also serve as an orientation period during which new employees may receive frequent supervisory contact and feedback.
+All new, full-time employees are scheduled for an orientation meeting with a representative of the Human Resources Office to discuss benefits, policies, and procedures within the first month of employment.
+The first six-months of employment will also serve as an orientation period during which new employees may receive frequent supervisory feedback.